Our Science – Kalab Website

 BiographyInstitute of Animal Physiology and Genetics of the Czech Academy of Sciences in 1990.
 During his postdoctoral visit at the University of Pennsylvania, Philadelphia, and in his own lab in Czech Republic, he studied signal transduction in mammalian reproduction.
 In 1997, Dr. Kalab redirected his career and as a visiting fellow at NICHD, NIH, Bethesda, and later as staff researcher at the University of California, Berkeley, focused on the mitotic functions of the small GTPase Ran.
 In 2008, Dr. Kalab joined the Laboratory of Cellular and Molecular Biology, NCI, NIH as a tenure-track investigator.

 My research focuses on two organelles that are characteristic of the internal structure of eukaryotic cells: the nucleus and the mitotic spindle.
 In particular, it is fascinating that the essential roles of both these organelles require the contribution of a single signaling network controlled by the small GTPase Ran.
-Because of its fundamental influence, the analysis of Ran-regulated functions provides unparalleled opportunities to study how the nucleus and mitotic spindle are assembled and how they function.
+Because of its fundamental influence, the analysis of Ran-regulated functions provides unparalleled opportunities to study the assembly and function of interphase nuclei and mitotic spindles.

-Interested applicants should send 1) brief statement of research interests 2) CV with bibliography and 3) contacts for 3 references to firstname.lastname@example.org
+Interested applicants should send CV with bibliography and contacts for 3 references to firstname.lastname@example.org